-Breaking new ground - the lead through innovation
+Breaking new ground - a head start through innovation

 We never stand still; we do not rest on our laurels.
 On the contrary: we are continuously developing ourselves and our textiles.
 We create individual designs and new, high-quality fabrics and work to constantly improve and optimize qualities and production processes.